cjzcpsyx/CS186/hw5/README.md

 Your first job is to enforce the atomicity property of database transactions.
 In particular, any transaction that aborts before committing and releasing its locks must have its changes to the database undone.
 With our scheme of page-level locking, we can overwrite the pages changed by aborted transactions with the before-images stored in the log file.

 Implement the `rollback()` function in `LogFile.java`, which will be called when a transaction aborts. `rollback()` should read the log file, find all update records associated with the aborting transaction, extract the before-image from each, and write the before-image to the table file.
-Remember to replace any page in the buffer pool whose before-image you write back to the table file.
+(Previously, the instructions here said to replace any page in the buffer pool whose before-image you write back to the table file.
+You do not need to worry about this, as the buffer pool page will be removed and does not need to be undone.)

 After completing this exercise, you should be able to pass the TestAbort and TestAbortCommitInterleaved subtests of the LogTest system test.